 ●Impaired kidney function – The elevated calcium level can affect the kidney's ability to filter blood.

 ●Kidney stones – As calcium levels rise, the kidneys excrete more calcium into the urine, which can cause kidney stones to develop.
-(See "Patient information: Kidney stones in adults (Beyond the Basics)".)
+(See "Patient education: Kidney stones in adults (Beyond the Basics)".)

 ●Bone disease – As calcium is reabsorbed from bone, bone density may decrease.
 As a result, the risk of bone fractures may increase in some patients.

 ●Rheumatologic symptoms – Gout or hardening (calcification) of cartilage in the wrists or knees can rarely occur.
-(See "Patient information: Gout (Beyond the Basics)".)
+(See "Patient education: Gout (Beyond the Basics)".)

 ●Imbalances in other chemicals – Some people develop a decreased blood phosphate level and a slightly increased magnesium level.

-During parathyroid crisis, blood PTH and calcium levels rise sharply, causing severe symptoms of hypercalcemia.
+During parathyroid crisis, blood PTH and calcium levels rise sharply to very high levels, causing severe symptoms of hypercalcemia.
 Most notably, there is a significant change in thinking and alertness, ranging from confusion to coma.
 Some people also experience severe abdominal pain, nausea, vomiting, stomach ulcers, and pancreatitis (inflammation of the pancreas).

 Parathyroid crisis must be treated quickly by replacing lost body fluids and removing the overactive parathyroid tissue.

-Blood tests — Hyperparathyroidism is diagnosed based upon levels of blood calcium and parathyroid hormone (PTH).
-In most people with hyperparathyroidism, both levels are higher than normal.
+Blood tests — Primary hyperparathyroidism (PHPT) is diagnosed based upon levels of blood calcium and parathyroid hormone (PTH).
+In most people with PHPT, both levels are higher than normal.
 Occasionally, a person may have an elevated calcium level and a normal or minimally elevated PTH level.
-Since PTH should normally be low when calcium is elevated, a minimally elevated PTH is considered abnormal and indicates hyperparathyroidism.
-(See "Diagnosis and differential diagnosis of primary hyperparathyroidism".)
+Since PTH should normally be low when calcium is elevated, a minimally elevated PTH is considered abnormal and indicates PHPT.
+(See "Primary hyperparathyroidism: Diagnosis, differential diagnosis, and evaluation".)

-Bone density testing — Bone density testing is usually recommended for people with hyperparathyroidism.
+Skeletal assessment: Bone density testing — Bone density testing is usually recommended for people with PHPT.
 This test can help determine if the bones have become weakened as a result of abnormal blood calcium levels.
-Dual x-ray absorptiometry (DXA) testing is the most commonly used method for measuring bone density.
-Bone density is lowest at the forearm in patients with primary hyperparathyroidism.
+Dual-energy x-ray absorptiometry (DXA) testing is the most commonly used method for measuring bone density.
+Bone density is lowest at the forearm in patients with PHPT.
 This test is described in detail separately.
-(See "Patient information: Bone density testing (Beyond the Basics)".)
+(See "Patient education: Bone density testing (Beyond the Basics)".)

-Non-surgical treatment — Non-surgical treatment may be recommended for people who have no symptoms and whose blood calcium is only mildly elevated.
+Nonsurgical treatment — Nonsurgical treatment may be recommended for people who have no symptoms and whose blood calcium is only mildly elevated, provided they do not have low bone density, asymptomatic vertebral fractures, impaired renal function, or silent kidney stones.
 Blood calcium levels should be measured every six months, and tests of kidney function are recommended once per year.
 Bone density testing is usually recommended every one to three years, depending upon your situation.
-(See "Management of primary hyperparathyroidism".)
+(See "Primary hyperparathyroidism: Management".)

-General measures — Patients with hyperparathyroidism who do not have symptoms are advised to:
+General measures — Patients with primary hyperparathyroidism (PHPT) who do not have symptoms are advised to:

 ●Avoid excessive loss of body fluids (eg, dehydration), prolonged bed rest or inactivity, and a high calcium diet since these can increase blood calcium levels.